Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 1. AWS credentials verification
 2. Neo4j credentials verification
 3. Terraform deployment

+To be added to the above:
 4. ECS service stability check
-5. API health check
+2. API health check

-To run the complete deployment and verification process, ensure you're in the project root directory and run:
+To run the automated deployment and verification process, ensure you're in the project root directory and run:
 ```
-npm run deploy-and-verify
+node .github/workflows/github-app-auth.js
 ```

-This command will execute the `deploy_and_verify.sh` script in the terraform directory, which handles the entire deployment and verification process.

 ### 5.1 Manual Terraform management